Dapo-Obembe/positivus/README.md

 - Compile TailwindCSS with all classes available for development
 - Watch for changes in your PHP, JS, and CSS files
 - Watch for your svg icons at src/icons/ and bundle to dist/icons/sprite.svg
+- You can then access your work on http://localhost:9000

 ### Production Build